Page contents

 It first infects the cells lining your throat, airways and lungs.

-The immune system kicks in to fight the virus, which can result in the body feeling body aches, pain and fever.
+The immune system kicks in to fight the virus.
+This can result in the body feeling body aches, pain and fever.
 This as well as a cough, can be treated with drinking fluids, taking paracetamol and bed rest.

 After seven days, if you have not recovered, your body may be struggling to cope with Covid.

-Dr Nathalie MacDermott from King’s College London has said if the disease progresses, it is because the immune system is overreacting to the virus, creating too much inflammation.
+Dr Nathalie MacDermott from King’s College London has said if the disease progresses, it is because the immune system is overreacting to the virus.
+It is creating too much inflammation.

 Inflammation of the lungs is known as pneumonia.
-Pneumonia causes the small air sacs in the lungs to start to fill with water.
-This can cause shortness of breath and difficulty breathing.
+This causes the small air sacs in the lungs to start to fill with water.
+It can cause shortness of breath, difficulty breathing and acute respiratory distress syndrome.
+This can stop the body getting sufficient oxygen it needs to survive.

 Some people have needed a ventilator to help them breathe.

-Inflammation can damage the body and lead to septic shock when the blood pressure falls to extremely low levels and organs stop working.
-Inflammation of the the lungs can cause acute respiratory distress syndrome, which can stop the body getting sufficient oxygen it needs to survive.
+Inflammation can damage the body and lead to septic shock when the blood pressure falls to extremely low levels.
+In addition, your organs will stop working.

 What are the common Covid symptoms?

-If you become infected with Covid, your symptoms could be mild and last around two weeks after which time you recover.
+If you become infected with Covid, your symptoms could be mild.
+They may last around two weeks after which time you recover.

 The most common Covid symptoms are: